lunapark/documentation/docs/en/guide/plugins/basics.md

 });
 ```

-Here are the required properties:
+The following properties are required:
-- `id`: the plugin's unique identifier (this must not conflict with other plugins)
+- `id`: The plugin's unique identifier (must be unique across all plugins).
-- `name`: the plugin's name
+- `name`: The display name of the plugin.
-- `icon`: the plugin's icon (this can be a URL string, or a SVG string)
+- `icon`: The plugin's icon (can be a URL string or an SVG string).

-## Config
+## Configuration

-You can use the `config` property to expose a configuration form for your plugin.
-The configuration will be displayed on the plugin's settings page, on the top bar of the editor, and be saved with the plugin's data.
+The `config` property allows you to define a configuration form for your plugin.
+This configuration appears on the plugin's settings page and the editor's top bar, and is saved alongside the plugin's data.

-It's a `LogicType` object, which you can learn more about in the [Typing](./typing) section.
+It is defined as a `LogicType` object.
+For more details, refer to the [Typing](./typing) section.

 Example: